COMCIFS/comcifs.github.io/looping_proposal.md

 Note that `_audit.schema` is advisory and that the same information can be determined from the dictionaries listed in `audit_conform`.

+An earlier version of this proposal suggested including the 'datablock equivalent' expansion dictionary mentioned above into the core dictionary.
+This category ('ENTRY') and keys have been moved to an expansion dictionary in this version of the proposal to reduce clutter in the core dictionary.
+Appendix II is an excerpt from this dictionary.

 ### Legacy issues

 One category (`space_group`) in the DDL1 cif core dictionary was mistakenly